-The awesome thing with making these care packages is that you can make a lot of them and then keep them in your car and home to give them out whenever you see someone in need.
+The awesome thing about making these care packages is that you can make a lot of them and then keep them in your car and home to give them out whenever you see someone in need.

 So, if you can, it is nice to think outside the box and give out these homeless blessing bags at uncommon times of the year like during the summer and after the holidays.

 If you find it difficult to find people that are experiencing homelessness on a day to day basis, you can always drop these care packages to a homeless shelter where they will be given to people in need.